-- (1) Notwithstanding any other provision of this section, a member of the board of directors of a reinvestment zone established under the Tax Increment Financing Act, as amended, may: - (A) own property within that reinvestment zone; and - (B) participate in discussions and voting on matters before the board of directors that may indirectly affect the member's property within the reinvestment zone, but must adhere to the recusal and disclosure requirements in Section 12A-24[12.1] on matters before the board of directors that may directly affect the member's property. - (2) For purposes of this subsection, a matter directly affects a member's property in the reinvestment zone if the matter involves a project in the reinvestment zone that is: - (A) financed with tax increment funds; and - (B) located within 200 feet of the member's property. - $(\underline{c}[e])$ City officials and employees serving in policymaking positions for business entities at the direction of the city.
-The restrictions and requirements of [Subsection (a)(6) and] Section 12A-24[12.1] of this chapter do not apply to a city official or employee serving as an officer or director or in any other policymaking position for a business entity when taking official action on behalf of the city on matters concerning that business entity, if the city official or employee: - (1) was appointed by the mayor, city council, or city manager to represent the city as an officer or director or in any other policymaking position for the business entity; and - (2) has no substantial economic interest in the business entity or in the matter on which the action is being taken as defined in Texas Local Government Code Section 171.002.

-$(\underline{d}[f])$ Municipal management district boards.
+- (1) Notwithstanding any other provision of this section, a member of the board of directors of a public improvement district and its executive director may: - (A) own property within that public improvement district; and - (B) participate in discussions and voting on matters before the board of directors that may indirectly affect the member's property within the public improvement district, but must follow the recusal and disclosure requirements in Section 12A-24 on matters before the board of directors that may directly affect the member's property in the public improvement district. - (2) For purposes of this subsection, a matter directly affects a member's property in the public improvement district if the matter involves a project in the public improvement district that is: - (A) financed with public improvement district funds; and - (B) located within 200 feet of the member's property. - (d) City officials and employees serving in policymaking positions for business entities at the direction of the city.
+The restrictions and requirements of Section 12A-24 of this chapter do not apply to a city official or employee serving as an officer or director or in any other policymaking position for a business entity when taking official action on behalf of the city on matters concerning that business entity, if the city official or employee: - (1) was appointed by the mayor, city council, or city manager to represent the city as an officer or director or in any other policymaking position for the business entity; and - (2) has no substantial economic interest in the business entity or in the matter on which the action is being taken as defined in Texas Local Government Code Section 171.002, as amended. - (e[d]) Municipal management district boards.
 The restrictions and requirements of this section do not apply to a member of a municipal management district board.